 $49.95 | 9781733957953

-A series of talks with artists featured in the book was launched in November 2021, sponsored by Art Report Today You can sign up for these talks; check the signup page for details about the artists and the time of each talk.
-The list of confirmed talks is:
+A series of talks with artists featured in the book was launched in November 2021, sponsored by Art Report Today.
+These included the following artists:

 - Nov.
 10, 2021: Peter Hill

 - Jan.
 12, 2022: Beauvais Lyons and David Daly

 - Mar.
 2, 2022: Lenore Malen

 - May 18, 2022: Nicholas Kahn & Richard Selesnick